Dianqin-Sun/academic-website/content/publication/Environmental health/index.md

 **Conclusions** Long-term exposure to PM2.5 was associated with the progression of arterial stiffness in Beijing.
 This study suggests that improvement of air quality may help to prevent arterial stiffness."

 # Summary.
 An optional shortened abstract.
+summary: Long-term exposure to PM2.5 was associated with the progression of arterial stiffness in Beijing.
 tags:
 - Environmental epidemiology
 - Bachelor's thesis